burnoutmonk/local-rag-server/README.md

 - **Speed:** Run `python test_speed.py` after startup to measure your actual tok/s and update `TOKENS_PER_SECOND` in your config.
 - **Incremental ingestion:** Only changed or new files are re-ingested.
 Delete `.ingest_hashes.json` to force a full re-ingest.
 - **Upgrading embeddings:** Swap MiniLM for `BAAI/bge-m3` and enable hybrid dense+sparse search for better retrieval quality (requires GPU).
+- **Max response tokens:** Use the slider in the UI to control response length.
+500 is a good default — increase for more detailed answers.
+- **Analytics:** The sidebar tracks tok/s, prompt/response token counts, and average response time per session.
+Resets on container restart.
+- **GPU toggle:** Set `LLM_GPU_LAYERS=-1` or `0` in `.env` and restart — no rebuild needed to switch GPU on/off.

 ---